 * 12-15 inches: Medium truck

 1. Ice seldom freezes or melts uniformly.
 Check ice frequently with an ice chisel, ice auger or even a cordless drill and long bit.

 2. If you break though the ice, a pair of ice claws can help you get out of the water.

 3. Roll away from the hole before attempting to stand.

 1. Snow crystals can be grouped into more than 80 different types/categories.

 2. Shapes of snowflakes depend on weather temperature and the moisture in the air at the time they are forming.

 3. Research shows that shapes vary.
 They can look like columns, dendrites, needles, plates and the shapes are quite irregular.

 Note: If you are interested in learning more about snowflakes and their shapes, you may want to read "Ken Libbrecht's Field Guide to Snowflakes."

-www.myvocabulary.com offers more than 515 word lists.
-To see Winter Weather, and Hurricanes word lists, go to the home page for word games, interactive, printable worksheets, word puzzles and themed content.
-2500 pages of free content are available only online.
-There are no fees.
+www.myvocabulary.com offers more than 645 word lists.
+To see Winter Weather, Cold and Hurricanes word lists, go to the home page for word games, interactive worksheets, word puzzles and themed content with Latin root words that align with Common Core State Standards.
+2500 pages of free content, everything printable, are available only online.
+There are no fees, no registration.